WamdamProject/ODM2ControlledVocabularies/README.md

 ### Sponsors and Credit
 We adapted the design of this registry from the source code of the ODM2 ControlledVocabularies available on GitHub @ https://github.com/ODM2/ODM2ControlledVocabularies.
 Thanks to Dr. Jeff Horsburgh and the ODM2 team for promoting #OpenScience by publishing their source code.

 This server of the WaMDaM registry is deployed on Amazon Web Services (AWS) thanks to AWS Educate for their support.
-The configuration and deployment of the original repository have been significantly changed using Ansible and Docker without previous knowledge of the app code.
-Now the deployment and configeration has been simplified and automated to which can be reused many times easily.
+Thanks to Jose Guerrero, the configuration and deployment of the original repository have been significantly changed to be much simplified and automated using Ansible and Docker.
+A developer now can reconfigure and deploy the app many times if they wish much easier than before.

 WaMDaM and related software development have been developed under funding from several different sources.
 It was primarily supported by the National Science Foundation <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">CI-Water Project</a> and later from the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1208732" target="_blank">iUtah Project</a>.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 WaMDaM has been developed at and also additionally funded by the Utah Water Research Lab at Utah State University, Logan Utah during the period of August, 2012-2017.
-Thanks to Dr. Steven Burian at the Unviversity of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.
+Thanks to Dr. Steven Burian at the University of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.